Scottmar93/academic-kickstart/content/publication/part-2/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Schematic of a lithium-ion battery.'
+  caption: 'Schematic of a lithium-ion pouch cell.'
   focal_point: ""
   preview_only: false